-A survey of existing definitions
+A survey of existing definitions of risk:

 When looking up the meaning of risk we are immediately confronted with a surprising situation.
 There is no satisfying and authoritative general purpose one-liner that we can adopt without second thoughts.

 Let us start with the standard dictionary definitions:

 - The online Merriam Webster Dictionary defines risk as the possibility of loss or injury